sodgeit/CMake-SBOM-Builder/readme.md

   - `NONE` or `NOASSERTION` require that `NAMESPACE` is provided.
   - otherwise `<url>` is required.
   - See [SPDX clause 7.11](https://spdx.github.io/spdx-spec/v2.3/package-information/#711-package-home-page-field) for more information.
-- `PACKAGE_LICENSE`: License of the package described in the SBOM.
-  - Requires one of `NOASSERTION`, `NONE`, or a valid SPDX license expression.
-  - If omitted, defaults to `NOASSERTION`.
-  - See [SPDX clause 7.13](https://spdx.github.io/spdx-spec/v2.3/package-information/#713-concluded-license-field) & [SPDX clause 7.15](https://spdx.github.io/spdx-spec/v2.3/package-information/#715-declared-license-field) for more information.
-  - ***Note:***
-    - The SPDX specification differentiates between a declared and a concluded license.
-This argument sets both to the same value.
-    - Assuming that the creator of the SBOM is the supplier of the package, there should be no difference between the declared and concluded license.
 - `PACKAGE_COPYRIGHT`: Copyright information.
   - Either `NOASSERTION`, `NONE`, or a `<copyright_text>`.
   - Defaults to `<year> <name>` where `<name>` is the `CREATOR` name.